lee-joanne/cork-paints/README.md

 * ### User Stories
   - First Time Visitor Goals

-    1. As a First Time Visitor.
-I want to be able to easily understand what Cork Paints has to offer and how they are different from other expensive painting workshops in the city.
+    1. As a First Time Visitor, I want to be able to easily understand what Cork Paints has to offer and how they are different from other expensive painting workshops in the city.
 On the landing page, I can see that Cork Paints offers low cost and affordable painting workshops for all different skill levels.

     2. As a First Time Visitor, I can see exactly where Cork Paints is located in the city to know where to travel to for these in-class workshop sessions.
 On the landing page, I can easily see the workshops take place in Cork City and I can scroll down to see the map view of where the workshop is.